 χαίρετε my dear mortals!
 It is I – your friendly shape-shifting Goddess of Hunt.
 You know me as the Pure, Pristine, Virgin (that wasn’t easy!)
 Goddess of Hunt.
 What you may not know is that I’m much more than that!
 All things Nature and Wild belong to me and that makes me the Mother of Creatures – Yes, Dragons included!

 As the favorite Goddess of the rural populace and a friend of the mortals, I demand your utmost fealty.
-You know that I can be fiercely protective and loyal towards my subjects and those whom I love.
+I can be fiercely protective and loyal towards my subjects and those whom I love.
 Believe me, it is a good thing!
-Still have your doubts?
-Why don’t you have a word with my Mother Leto and my brother Apollo, who I helped deliver when I was merely a 9 day old baby.
-Did I not say that I am gifted!
-I’m sure my Father, Zeus, agrees.
-After all he dotes on this daughter much to Hera’s chagrin.
-I have my eyes on you, Hera!
+Have your doubts?
+Why don’t you have a word with my mother Leto and my brother Apollo, who I helped deliver when I was merely a 9-days old baby.
+My father, Zeus, dotes on this daughter much to Hera’s chagrin.

 I may even throw a spell or two your way.
 Don’t blame me if you wake up as a little ferret or rodent instead of your mortal self as a result of your disobedience.
 I know I know that is awfully rancorous and impulsive of me.
 What can I say?
 I am an Impulsive Cookie (Didn’t get the reference?
 Take a look at my Twitter Handle mentioned in the footnotes).
 Before you go writing me off as a cold, vengeful, and unforgiving Goddess, let me tell you that I do have a lenient loving side.

 I am an independent spirit who enjoys wandering through the woods along with my band of nymphs.
-When I love I do it with the intensity of a thousand burning suns.
-I will fight every sun, moon, and stars in this universe to protect the innocent and those who have joined me in keeping the sacred vow.
+When I love I do it with the intensity of a thousand burning suns and moons.
+I will fight everything that lives and breathes in this universe to protect the innocent and those who have joined me in keeping the sacred vow.

 Believe me when I say that it is not a wonder that I am one of the twelve in Olympus.
 In time, I will share the stories that speak of all of my trials, tribulations, victories, and failures.
-Stories that speak of courage, loyalty, ferocity, vengeance, and power!
+Stories that speak of courage, loyalty, vengeance, heartbreak, love, ferocity, and power!
 Join me on this mythical journey, won’t you?